Spaceghost/spaceghost.github.com/_posts/2011-05-22-Monoceros-beginning.md

 1. Engine

     Monoceros is first and foremost a Rails 3.1 engine.
 That is to say, a mountable application for your rails 3.1 applications.
     My philosophy about engines is that they should be easy to use and easy to customize.
-When I arrive at the point where Monoceros  works reasonably as intended, I will be including rake tasks for different types of installations of the engine should you want to modify anything.
+When I arrive at the point where Monoceros  works reasonably as intended, I will be including rails generators for different types of installations of the engine should you want to modify anything.

-    * Full<a name="rake"> </a> install - Completely installing the engine inside your application.
+    * Full<a name="rails"> </a> install - Completely installing the engine inside your application.
 This is meant for those who want to drastically modify Monoceros in their application.

     * Partial install - I'm thinking, probably views, maybe some controllers, this will have to be explored more.
 I'll make a note to let you know what I come up with.

-    * Install - Should there be anything that simply *must* be generated for you, this will likely be the task it will go in.
+    * Minimal install - Should there be anything that simply *must* be generated for you, this will likely be the generator it will go in.

 2. Authentication

     I'm going to include authentication into the engine.
 Why?
 Because I can, it takes so little time to actually code, and if I'm clever enough, I'm going to make it work with your whole application if you let me.
-I'm thinking it'll be held in a config file, you can specify the options for with the 'install' rake task.
+I'm thinking it'll be held in a config file, you can specify the options for with `rails g monoceros:install:minimal`.
 The goal is to have this be a fallback, and have Monoceros (That clever bastard™) check for [Devise][] and maybe other authentication gems and use those as a priority.
 Sounds nifty, right?

 3. Authorization